validate-io/generator-validate-io/README.md

 Note: Git initialization assumes you have write access to the [Validate-io](https://github.com/validate-io) organization on Github.
 If you are not already a member and are interested in contributing, contact one of the [owners](https://github.com/kgryte).

+#### Repository

+If you elected to initialize a local Git repository, you must specify the corresponding remote repository name.
+The default is the unique module id (e.g., `validate.io-object` --> `object` ).

 #### Author

 Enter the primary author's name; i.e., in all likelihood that will be your name.